ProjectEvergreen/greenwood/packages/plugin-adapter-vercel/README.md

 }
 ```

-This would be the minimum _vercel.json_ configuration you would need
+This would be the minimum _vercel.json_ configuration you would need:

 ```json
 {
   "buildCommand": "npm run build"